ubccpsc/classy/docs/developer/continuousintegration.md

 A pull-request MUST pass all tests in the continuous integration (CI) test suite before it is merged into the `main` branch of the root `ubccpsc` project.
 This setup ensures that code may only be merged into the `main` branch:

 1. Through a pull-request opened on GitHub.
-2. Approved by at least one member of the project, AND ONLY (c.)
+2. Approved by at least one member of the project.
 3. ONLY after all tests pass.

    Code will be tested on any branch pushed to the remote `origin` of your fork.
 A passing CircleCI check is necessary to merge code into your main `main` branch, which will be enforced by GitHub and code contributors.